Taxes for U.S. Owners of Canadian Property

 If you or someone you know is a U.S. citizen (or corporation) that plans to buy or sell Canadian real estate, you should understand that Canada, as well as the United States, has specific tax rules which apply.
 With offices in both Buffalo and Toronto, Marlies Y. Hendricks CPA is uniquely positioned to help property owners navigate through the process of buying or selling property in Canada.

-U.S. Citizens Selling Canadian Property
+Taxes For U.S. Citizens Selling Canadian Property

 Capital gains realized by a U.S. person on the sale of any Canadian property, regardless if it has been rented, will attract taxes from the Canadian and US government.
 The following are regulations that you will need to consider during the sale of your property.
 One-half of capital gains are subject to Canadian tax for all investors.
 IRS forms should be filed to claim a foreign tax credit for the Canadian tax.
 CRA Information Circular IC 72-17R6 outlines the procedures concerning the disposition of Canadian real estate held by non-residents of Canada.
 Section 116 of the ITA prescribes a prepayment of 25% on the estimated capital gain on land and building (excluding selling expenses).
 There is a 50% withholding on the recapture of CCA.